Siloam School (Charlotte, North Carolina)

 Siloam School is a historic Rosenwald School building located at Charlotte, Mecklenburg County, North Carolina.
 It was built about 1920 as a school for African-American students.
 It is a one-story, gable-front, one-room school building.
 It measures approximately 22 feet by 43 feet.
 The building ceased to operate as a school about 1947.

 It was added to the National Register of Historic Places in 2007.

+Restoration

+In 2016, the Charlotte Museum of History agreed to lead a campaign to preserve the historic school building.
+The Save Siloam School Project met its fundraising goals in November 2022, and the Siloam School was relocated to the museum's eight-acre campus on September 8, 2023.
+The building will be stabilized, restored, and converted for use as a teaching resource to highlight the experiences of rural African-American families in Mecklenburg County in the early twentieth century.
+A grand reopening took place June 15, 2024.